abhinavk99/jikanpy/V4_upgrade_changes.md

 ## Things in v3 removed in v4
 - The entire meta endpoint has been removed
+- Getting magazine by ID is now unsupported

 ## Things in v3 modified in v4
 - Cache TTL is now 24 hours for all requests